 The most popular LeBron rookie cards fall into a couple of different camps: the standard Topps and Topps Chrome rookies and the serial-numbered autographed cards from Upper Deck, mainly the Exquisite and Ultimate Collection brands.
 Upper Deck had an exclusive autograph deal with LeBron so they’re the only company with signed rookie cards (and they still have that exclusive even though Upper Deck lost its NBA trading card license when the league opted for an exclusive with Panini America several years ago.

 Topps was still producing basketball cards in 2003-04, too, and they are still fairly plentiful today.
 The name brand is still huge, even though they’re not currently producing basketball cards.

 Topps LeBron James rookie cards aren’t cheap, but you’ll have no trouble finding one.
 Maybe the most famous LeBron rookie card image is the one of him wearing the all-white draft day suit, holding up his #23 Cleveland jersey and wearing a Cavs cap.
-You can own a graded NM/MT example for well under $1,000 at the moment with Mint copies running higher.
+It’s readily available and a solid choice.

 Topps sold cards via unopened packs and also in 2003-04 factory sets and most of his rookies remain in high-grade today.
 The sets cost around $40 upon release.
 Today, if still sealed, they bring a lot more.
 Dwyane Wade and Chris Bosh also have rookie cards in the set.